xemu-project/xemu-website/docs/docs/download.md

 [Download for :fontawesome-brands-apple: macOS](https://github.com/xemu-project/xemu/releases/latest/download/xemu-macos-universal-release.zip){ .md-button .md-button--secondary }

-!!! check ":fontawesome-brands-apple: Apple Silicon Compatibility Note"
+!!! success ":fontawesome-brands-apple: Apple Silicon Compatibility Note"

-	This download is a "Universal" binary, and will work on both Intel x86-64 and the new Apple silicon (M1) Mac computers.
+	This release is a "Universal" binary, and will work on both Intel x86-64 and the new Apple Silicon (M1+) Mac computers.

 ### Install Manually